I finally have a visa to visit Peru!

 March 2017 Update

 Exciting News!
 The Peruvian government has signed a declaration waiving visa requirements for Indian nationals who hold certain visas.
 If you are an Indian citizen and hold a valid visa or residence permit for the US, UK, Australia, Canada, or a Schengen member state then you can enter Peru for 180 days per year without a Peruvian visa.
 Your visa should be valid for at least 6 months.
 This decree comes into force on 27th March 2017 so Indians with the right visas can travel visa free to Peru starting then.
 More information is available here (English) and here (Spanish – Official source).
 There is also an update from the Indian Embassy in Lima.
+The Embassy of Peru in India has also uploaded a document about the new visa rules for Peru.

 My prior struggle with the Peruvian visa